arcomage/arcomage-hd/README.md

 >
 > Cards: Each have their own cost to play, indicated in a small circle in the lower right corner of the card.
 The cost will be deducted from your resources according to the color of the card.
 Left click on a card plays the card.
 Right click on a card to discard without playing.
 >
-> Red represents your Quarry Generator which produces your Brick resources, blue represents your Magic Generator which produces Gem resources, green represents your Zoo generator which produces Beast resources.
+> Red represents your Quarry Generator which produces your Brick resources, blue represents your Magic Generator which produces Gem resources, green represents your Dungeon generator which produces Recruit resources.

 ## Languages (i18n)